-- Before you start, ensure that the job site, subfloor and environmental conditions are acceptable for installation of CALI engineered hardwood flooring.
+- 1. Before you start, ensure that the job site, subfloor and environmental conditions are acceptable for installation of CALI engineered flooring.
 All requirements specified in CALI's Installation Guidelines must be met. - 2.
-Always use a sealer or moisture barrier when installing on concrete.
+Seal concrete subfloor with appropriate moisture control system prior to installation.
 CALI recommends Titebond® 531+ Moisture Control System. - 3.
-Allow at least a 5/8-inch space for expansion around the perimeter of the room and all vertical objects using spacers.
+Allow at least a 1/2" space for expansion around the perimeter of the room and all vertical objects using spacers.
 Also see section: "Expansion Space is Required". - 4.
 Dry-lay a couple rows before starting installation to confirm your layout plan. - 5.
 Begin installation next to an outside wall.
 This is the best reference for establishing a straight working line. - 6.
-Starter row may need to be rip cut depending on measurements of room.
-It is a best practice to measure your room and divide by the plank size to ensure your last piece does not end up less than 2-inch.
-The ideal outcome is your first row and last row have the same width size. - 7.
 Lay the first row of flooring with groove facing the wall.
-Hold starter row in place by blind nailing using 6d finish nails or gluing. - 8.
-Connect short side of second plank together with mating side of the first plank. - 9.
+Starter rows should be secured by blind nailing and gluing. - 7.
+Connect short side of second plank together with mating side of the first plank. - 8.
 Cut last plank and complete row.
-Use the remaining plank to start second row. - 10.
-Offset end joints of consecutive rows by a minimum of 6-inch for best appearance - 11.
+Use the remaining plank to start second row. - 9.
+Offset end joints of consecutive rows by a minimum of 6" for best appearance - 10.
 With the first row in place, trowel out some adhesive and lay second row by connecting short edges of planks first.
-Use a pull bar to tap long edges together. - 12.
-Never spread to much adhesive at one time.
-It is recommended to spread about an arms length at a time (2-3 rows max) - 13.
-Always check your working lines to be sure the floor is still aligned. - 14.
-Use tapping block to fit planks together, but be careful not to let installed floor move on the wet adhesive while you are working. - 15.
-The last row may require rip cutting the planks to size. - 16.
+Use a pull bar to tap long edges together. - 11.
+Always check your working lines to be sure the floor is still aligned. - 12.
+Use tapping block to fit planks together, but be careful not to let installed floor move on the wet adhesive while you are working. - 13.
+The last row may require rip cutting the planks to size. - 14.
 Flooring planks on perimeter of room may require weight on them until adhesive cures enough to hold them down.